jooyoungseo/jy_CV/docs/JooYoung_Seo_CV.md

 # Conference Presentations and Invited Talks

+Seo, J. (2024, March). *Unseen Insights: Empowering Autonomous Data Science by, with, and for Blind People*.
+Invited talk at the UC Irvine Donald Bren School of Information & Computer Sciences, Irvine, CA.

 Seo, J. (2023, November). *Insight Over Eyesight: My Journey as a Blind Data Scientist*.
 Invited talk at the Chicago Lighthouse Career Fair, Chicago, IL (virtual).